 Expedited Pardon Process

 The Ohio Governor’s Expedited Pardon Project has established the following process:

-- Step 1: Applicants must complete and submit the required documents.
-See the Can I apply? page for eligibility.
-See the How to apply page for full instructions.
+- Step 1: Applicants must complete and submit an Intake Packet.
+See the Can I apply? page for eligibility requirements.
+See How to apply for application instructions.

-- Step 2: The project team (consisting of faculty, staff and students at the Reentry Clinic at The University of Akron School of Law and the Drug Enforcement and Policy Center at The Ohio State University Moritz College of Law) will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.
+- Step 2: The Project Team will review Intake Packets as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.